danieltsam/qut-classmate/README.md

 ## Features

 ### ✅ Unit Search
-- Fast, accurate search by unit code (e.g. CAB202)
+- Fast, accurate search by unit code with sortable results table
-- See a table of class times, locations, and staff
-- Button to view the unit directly in the Timetable Creator
 - Grouped results by class type with clear week info and online/internal tags
-- Sortable and rounded results table

 ### 🗓️ Timetable Creator
-- Select the classes you want, drag and drop them into your weekly view
+- Drag and drop classes into your weekly view with conflict highlighting
-- Conflicts highlighted (but not blocked)
-- Class-type highlighting on hover
-- Clean rounded design with sticky timetable layout
-- Export your plan to `.ics` or Google Calendar
+- Clean rounded design with sticky layout and export to `.ics` or Google Calendar
-- Toggle between light and dark mode with cool animations

 ### ⚡ Auto Timetable Generator
-- Instantly generates thousands of timetable combinations using Monte Carlo simulations
+- Instantly generates thousands of optimized timetable combinations using Monte Carlo simulations
-- Automatically selects the most optimised plan based on your preferences
-- Preferences include unavailability blocks, day distribution, and gap minimisation
+- Smart preferences for unavailability blocks, day distribution, and gap minimization

-- Conflict detection and smart resolution built-in
-- Blazing fast generation (5000+ iterations in under a second)
-- Option to keep or discard generated timetables for more control
+### 📝 Unit Reviews
+- Read and write reviews for units with rating system for difficulty and usefulness
+- Search and sort reviews with moderation capabilities

 ### ☁️ Export / Import
 - Export your final timetable as a `.ics` file or sync it with Google Calendar
-- Each class exports individually and accurately
-- Animations and clean UX for transitions
+- Clean UX with animations for smooth transitions

 ---

 ## Usage

-1. **Search for Units**: Enter a valid QUT unit code (e.g. CAB202).
-2. **Add to Timetable**: Select class times that work for you.
-3. **Preview**: See your week view and adjust as needed.
-4. **Auto Generate**: Let the app create an optimal timetable instantly.
-5. **Export**: Download an `.ics` or sync directly to Google Calendar.
-6. **Theme Toggle**: Use the switch to go light/dark with a smooth animated fade.
+### 📚 **First-Year Student - Sarah**
+Sarah is starting her Exercise Science degree while working part-time at a local gym.
+She blocks out her work shifts as unavailable times, uses the auto-generator to create multiple timetable options, and exports her chosen schedule to Google Calendar to coordinate with her manager.

+### 🎓 **Final-Year Student - Marcus**
+Marcus is completing his Engineering degree while working full-time as a consulting engineer.
+His workload varies between busy client days and quiet office time, so he uses Unit Search to find all available tutorial times and drops into sessions when work is lighter.

+### 📖 **Course Planning - Alex**
+Alex is a second-year Business student choosing electives for next semester.
+He reads unit reviews from other students, compares difficulty and usefulness ratings, tests different timetable combinations, and makes informed enrollment decisions based on both reviews and schedule fit.

 ---